spitz-the-great/weekend-3/README.md

 ## Installing -

-1. download/clone repo
+1. Download/clone the git repo.
-2. in terinal: npm install - might need to install all the things to be safe: express mongoose body-parser
+2. In terminal: `npm install` - might need to install all the things to be safe: `express mongoose body-parser`
-3. in terminal: npm start - to spin up server
+3. In terminal: `npm start` - to spin up server
-4. behold the majesty of my css skills
+4. Behold the majesty of my CSS skills!

 ## Completed Features -

 Post, update existing, and delete records from a database.
-DOM updates in real time with each action, it even turns some things green!
+The DOM updates in real time with each action, it even turns some things green!

 Next Steps -
 1. make it look like more of a polished turd than a raw html turd